26 Oct What is Sterling Silver? Guide to Sterling Silver

 There is an easy and cheap DIY cleaning method for silver-only items that aren’t set with any diamonds, gems or other materials.

-For other silver jewellery items, that contain gems or diamonds, you can simply use a silver cleaning lotion or jewellery wipes available from any good jeweller.
+For other silver jewellery items that contain gems or diamonds, it’s better to use a silver cleaning lotion or jewellery wipes available from jewellers so you don’t damage the stones.

 Can silver tarnishing be avoided?